How to Send and Receive Bitcoin Securely

 Crypto transactions tend to be more permanent as blockchain’s immutability makes it impossible to simply “reverse a transaction.”

 So, before you click send, triple-check the address to make sure the crypto is going to the right person.
-Since addresses are a string of characters and numbers that can look like nonsense, it’s important to carefully proofread each character before initiating anything.
+Since addresses are a string of characters and numbers that can look like nonsense, it’s important to carefully proofread each character before initiating a transfer.

 Also, use only a secure, trusted service.
 Bitcoin’s integrity is protected by its cryptographic encryption, so it’s almost impossible to counterfeit it, and blockchain provides a highly secure transaction recording environment.
 But if the service you use isn’t secure, all bets are off.